 From our inception up until our December 2020 Initial Public Offering, we funded our operations primarily through private, state and federal contracts and grants.
-From our inception through June 30, 2022, we generated aggregate cash proceeds of approximately \$23.5 million from private, state and federal contracts and grants.
-In June 2021 and December 2020, the Company raised approximately \$41.1 million and \$14.6 million in working capital from its underwritten public offering (the "June 2021 Offering") and its initial public offering in December 2020 (the "IPO"), respectively.
+From our inception through September 30, 2022, we generated aggregate cash proceeds of approximately \$23.5 million from private, state and federal contracts and grants.
+In June 2021 and December 2020, the Company raised approximately \$41.1 million and \$14.6 million in working capital from its underwritten public offering (the "June 2021 Offering") and its IPO, respectively.

-We are able to sell securities on a shelf registration statement pursuant to the ATM Agreement with Piper Sandler & Co.
+We are able to sell securities on a shelf registration statement pursuant to the Equity Distribution Agreement with Piper Sandler & Co.
 Under current Securities and Exchange Commission regulations, because our public float was less than \$75 million at the relevant measurement period pursuant to General Instruction I.B.6. to Form S-3, the amount we can raise through primary public offerings of securities in any subsequent 12-month period under our shelf registration statement is limited to an aggregate of one-third of our public float until such time, if any, as our public float is \$75 million or more.